itayulia/odin-recipes/README.md

 # odin-recipes

-Creating a recipe website using HTML and CSS as part of The Odin Project course.
+Creating a recipe website using HTML as part of The Odin Project course.